Process scanned and electronic PDF documents imported from folders or email inboxes.

-MetaServer configurations are defined in the Administration section in the “Workflows” tab.
+MetaServer configurations are defined in the Administration Client under the “Workflows” tab.

 In a workflow you define how to process a certain document type.
-It’s a combination of actions and rules to process the document and goes all the way from import over extraction, validation to final export.
+It’s a combination of actions and rules to process the documents and starts with one or more import actions followed by a combination of document separation, image processing, extraction and validation actions to finally exit through one or more export actions.

 Typically, you have a workflow per document type.
 For example, a vendor invoice workflow, a POD workflow, a delivery ticket workflow and so on.

-In combination with a multi-functional printer, you would define hot buttons for each workflow that scan to the correct folder watched by each workflow.
+In combination with a multi-functional printer, you would define hot buttons for each workflow to scan to the correct folder watched by each workflow.

 Scan buttons on your MFP panel could, for example, look like this:

-This is what a workflow looks like in MetaServer:
+This is what a workflow looks like in in the MetaServer Administration Client: